ayushman72/ImageCaptioning/README.md

 The model was trained for 8 epochs (which took 10hrs on kaggle's P100 GPU)

 ## Results
+The model acieved a BLEU-4 score of 0.2115, CIDEr score of 0.4, METEOR score of 0.25, and SPICE score of 0.19 on the Flickr8k dataset

 These are the loss curves.